emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  September 25th, 2019 Meetup
+#  October 30th, 2019 Meetup

-The next meetup is on Wednesday, September 25th 2019.
+The next meetup is on Wednesday, October 30th 2019.

 Friendly get-together open for questions, presentations and discussion.
 As always, bring your laptop for some spontaneous show-and-tell.

-And yes, there was a meetup in August, but nobody updated the website, tsk.

 ### Location